Replacing Google products with more ethical alternatives

 Over time I learned that instead of collecting cash from you, Google collects data about your identity, behaviour, habits, and preferences.
 This data is aggregated and analysed on a global scale, sold to advertisers and shared with intelligence services.

 If you’re not paying for the product, you are the product

-This has pushed me to be more conscious of what products I use, and by proxy, who I support.
-I didn’t agree with how Google was building the web so I started looking for alternative products by smaller companies.
+This understanding has pushed me to be more conscious of what products I use, and by proxy, who I support.
+I don’t agree with how Google is building the web so I started looking for alternative products by smaller companies.
 The alternatives are more likely to be paid, but we need to start paying for software if we don’t want to pay with our privacy.